canopas/UIPilot/README.md

 ```

 ## Complex use cases
-The library is designed to meet complex use cases as well as simple ones.
+The library is designed to meet simples use cases as well as complex ones.
 You can also have nested `UIPilot` as many as you like!

 For example,.
 It's very easy to acheive split screen like behavior.